yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         task = r.task;

-        // Slot the activity into the history stack and proceed if (DEBUG_ADD_REMOVE) Slog.i(TAG, "Adding activity " + r + " to stack to task " + task,
-                new RuntimeException("here").fillInStackTrace());
         task.addActivityToTop(r);
         task.setFrontOfTask();

         r.putInHistory();
         mActivityTrigger.activityStartTrigger(r.intent, r.info, r.appInfo);
         if (!isHomeStack() || numActivities() > 0) {
-            // We want to show the starting preview window if we are
-            // switching to a new task, or the next activity's process is
-            // not currently running.
             boolean showStartingIcon = newTask;
             ProcessRecord proc = r.app;
             if (proc == null) {